All Nine Chapters - Index and Summary

-Most of the 'ministries' commonly associated with the Prosperity Doctrine are one-man shows - named after their founder.
+Many of the 'ministries' commonly associated with the Prosperity Doctrine are one-man shows.
 As of writing Kenneth Copeland is over 80, as is John Avanzini.
-Fred Price and Marilyn Hickey both have a few years on them, and Jesse Duplantis is close to seventy.
-Whether their 'ministries' will continue after the death of said founder is up in the air.
+Fred Price and Marilyn Hickey both have a few years on them.
+Jesse Duplantis is close to seventy.

-However, the Prosperity Doctrine mantle has been assumed by a different breed of cat that may not make any really stupid statements like the ones made by Copeland, Duplantis, Dollar etc. (see next page), but are prosperity teachers nonetheless.
-The pitch hasn't changed, but has simply been worded differently - "Success", "God's Favor" and "dreaming bigger" seem to be the new buzzwords.
+However, the Prosperity Doctrine mantle has been assumed by a different breed of cat that may not make any blatantly stupid statements like the ones made by Copeland, Duplantis, Dollar etc. (see next page), but are prosperity teachers nonetheless.
+The pitch hasn't changed, but has simply been worded differently - "Success", "God's Favor" and "Dreaming Bigger" seem to be the new buzzwords.

 The degree of shamelessness and Scriptural manipulation remains the same.